-My academic training both in engineering (B.Eng Class of 2015) and architecture (B.Sc Class of 2020) have enabled me to study and work in various countries including Canada, Morocco, Singapore, India and Italy.
-In each of these contexts, I have sought through my work and research to reconcile various bodies of knowledge, media and techniques to highlight space in its most intricate and poetic way.
+My academic training both in engineering (B.Eng Class of 2015) and architecture (B.Sc 2020 and M.Arch 2023) have enabled me to study and work in various countries including Canada, Morocco, Singapore, India, Italy, and Switzerland.
+In each of these contexts, I have sought through my work and research to reconcile various bodies of knowledge, media and techniques to highlight space in its most intricate and poetic manifestations.
 Engaging vernacular architecture with current national and regional design strategies helped me understand the forces at play in shaping identities and re-evaluate the act of building in the Anthropocene.

 Link to CV